RicardoEscobar/core-ai/README.md

 A gamma-level AI core is capable of supporting most human endeavors, making up for a lack of creativity and problem-solving ability with prodigous computational prowess.
 Assigning a gamma to aid human overseers in administering an industry brings significant benefits.

-A rare and valuable independent AI core, the gamma-level is the lowest tier core considered to be truly intelligent under Domain-era AI protocols.
+A rare and valuable independent AI core, the gamma-level is the lowest tier core considered to be truly intelligent under AI protocols.
 A gamma core will employ remarkable judgment and reasoning when assigned to straightforward tasks while using its savant-like data processing abilities to far exceed any individual human's abilities.
 It is relatively uncreative in problem-solving however, preferring to fall back upon direct, unsophisticated means.

 ## Beta Core